luccahuguet/nutask/README.md

 - **Persistent**: Your tasks are stored securely in a `.tasks.nuon` file in your home directory.

 ## Installation 💽
+1. Make sure you have (nushell)[https://www.nushell.sh] installed
-1. Clone the repository: `git clone https://github.com/luccahuguet/nutask.git`
+2. Clone the repository: `git clone https://github.com/luccahuguet/nutask.git`
-2. Add `use "path_to_repo\task.nu"` to your $nu.config-path or $nu.env-path
+3. Add `use "path_to_repo\task.nu"` to your $nu.config-path or $nu.env-path
-3. You are done!
+4. You are done!

 ## Usage 🛠️
 - **Add a task, with high priority (default is medium)**: `task add [Your task description] -p h`